Dentists Warn: The Latest Viral TikTok Trend May Permanently Ruin Your Smile

 Advertisement

-While some may feel a swipe of an emery board across your front teeth might be harmless, Dr. Hoss says that it could permanently damage your smile.
+While some may feel a swipe of an emery board across your front teeth might be harmless, Dr Hoss says that it could permanently damage your smile.
 "The enamel on the surface of teeth is very thin, and once it's filed down, will never grow back," he explains.
-"Without the proper thickness of enamel protecting your teeth, your teeth may end up with sensitivity or pain, they will become more prone to cavities, and they will lose their luster and white color."
+"Without the proper thickness of enamel protecting your teeth, your teeth may end up with sensitivity or pain, they will become more prone to cavities, and they will lose their lustre and white colour."
 If you file deep enough into the tooth's next layer, Dr. Hoss warns, you might also experience yellowing.

 @kaybrazzzz